Best of Mexico & Costa Rica

 Manuel Antonio National Park - Tour with a Naturalist Guide (entrance fee, guide and transport).

-Térraba River - Mask Carving Lesson.
+Térraba River - Mask Painting Lesson.

 Térraba River - Indigenous Community Visit & Lunch.